Engee documentation

 • START_TIME - the start of the simulation from the model settings.

-• INPUT_SIGNAL_ATTRIBUTES - lists of attributes for each input port.
+• INPUT_SIGNAL_ATTRIBUTES - lists from attributes for each input port.
 For example, to find out the attributes of the first input signal - use INPUT_SIGNAL_ATTRIBUTES[1], where 1 is the first input port of the block Engee Function.

 • OUTPUT_SIGNAL_ATTRIBUTES - lists from attributes for each output port.
 For example, to find out the attributes of the first output - use OUTPUT_SIGNAL_ATTRIBUTES[1], where 1 is the first output port of the block Engee Function.